-Nanoarrays have been emerging as popular nanostructure platforms to investigate both cell behaviors and biological functions, due to the cell architecture respondence to biointerface of nanostructure.
+Nanoarrays have been emerging as popular nanostructure platforms to investigate both cell behaviors and biological functions, due to the cell architecture respondence to the biointerface of nanostructures.
 Herein, we developed a series of aspect ratio tunable nanoarrays through a metal-assisted chemical etching method.
-Nanoarrays including nanoneedle, nanopillar, and nanocluster were fabricated with controllable aspect ratio.
-We found nanostructures with high aspect ratio (>10) induced significant alternations on cell physiological behaviors as surface attachment, architecture deformation, viability, proliferation and motility.
-Cells on nanostructures with high aspect ratio exhibited reorganized actin stress fibers and vimentin filaments, as well as reduced focal adhesion.
-This research enlarges diversity of nanostructures on nano-bio interface investigation, provides a new insight for surface-depended architecture of cells, and offers unbiased understanding of factors influencing cell physiology.
+Nanoarrays including nanoneedles, nanopillars, and nanoclusters were fabricated with a controllable aspect ratio.
+We found that nanostructures with a high aspect ratio (>10) induced significant alterations of cell physiological behaviors such as surface attachment, architecture deformation, viability, proliferation and motility.
+The cells on nanostructures with a high aspect ratio exhibited reorganized actin stress fibers and vimentin filaments, as well as reduced focal adhesion.
+This research enlarges the diversity of nanostructures on nano–bio interface investigation, provides a new insight for the surface-dependent architecture of cells, and offers unbiased understanding of factors influencing cell physiology.